GravityKit/GravityView/readme.txt

 = 2.0.1 on May 9, 2018 =

+* Fixed: Hide labels if "Show Label" is not checked
+* Fixed: Error when fetching GravityView Widget with DataTables Extension 2.2
 * Fixed: CSS borders on List layout
-* Fixed: Error when fetching GravityView Widget with DataTables Extension 2.2

 = Version 2.0 on May 8, 2018 =